garden-io/garden/docs/reference/module-types/kubernetes.md

   # workload is used.
   containerName:

-# Specifies necessary configuration details of the local application which will be used instead of a target remote
+# Configures the local application which will send and receive network requests instead of the target resource
-# Kubernetes resource,
-# which can be a Workload or a Pod.
+# specified by `serviceResource`.
 #
 # Note that `serviceResource` must also be specified to enable local mode.
+Local mode configuration for the
-# The local mode configuration for `kubernetes` module type relies on the `serviceResource.kind` and
+# `kubernetes` module type relies on the `serviceResource.kind` and `serviceResource.name` fields to select a target
-# `serviceResource.name` fields
-# to identify and find a target Kubernetes resource.
+# Kubernetes resource.
 #
-# The `serviceResource.containerName` field is not used by the local mode configuration.
+# The `serviceResource.containerName` field is not used by local mode configuration.
-# The `localMode` has its own field `containerName` to specify a target container name explicitly.
+# Note that `localMode` uses its own field `containerName` to specify a target container name explicitly.
 #
-# The container of the target Kubernetes resource will be replaced by a proxy container with an SSH server running,
+# The selected container of the target Kubernetes resource will be replaced by a proxy container which runs an SSH
+# server to proxy requests.
-# and the reverse port forwarding will be automatically configured to route the traffic to the locally deployed
+# Reverse port-forwarding will be automatically configured to route traffic to the locally deployed application and
-# application and back.
+# back.
 #
 # Local mode is enabled by setting the `--local` option on the `garden deploy` or `garden dev` commands.
-# The local mode always takes the precedence over the dev mode if there are any conflicts service names.
+# Local mode always takes the precedence over dev mode if there are any conflicting service names.
 #
-# The health checks are disabled for services running in local mode.
+# Health checks are disabled for services running in local mode.
 #
 # See the [Local Mode guide](https://docs.garden.io/guides/running-service-in-local-mode.md) for more information.
 localMode: